GitbookIO/markdown/about/README.md

 Markdown is used in **GitHub**, **GitBook**, **Reddit**, **Diaspora**, **Stack Overflow**, **OpenStreetMap**, and many others.

 Even this book is written using Markdown: [Raw content of this page](https://raw.githubusercontent.com/GitbookIO/markdown/master/about/README.md).

+### Files

+A markdown document is a text file with the `.md` extension.
+You can open a markdown file using a simple text editor.